Fiona Kidman: Novels

 Kidman's first novel, A Breed of Women, was published in 1979.
 It was a feminist novel about a young woman defying society's expectations during the 1970s, with roots in Kidman's involvement in the New Zealand women's liberation movement.
 Due to its controversial subject matter and depictions of sex, it was banned by some schools and libraries, which led to increased sales.
 Kidman was termed "filthy Fiona" by some commentators.
 It was followed by Mandarin Summer (1981) and Paddy's Puzzle (1983, also published as In a Clear Light in the United States in 1985), both narrated by young girls growing up in New Zealand.
 Her historical novel, The Book of Secrets (1987), followed three generations of women from Nova Scotia to Australia to Waipu, and the influence on their lives of the preacher Norman McLeod, a real historical figure.
-In the 1990s her works continued to deal with serious subject matter: True Stars (1990) was a crime novel criticising New Zealand's right-wing economic policies in the 1980s, and Ricochet Baby (1996) was about the impacts of postnatal depression on the sufferer and her family.
+In the 1990s her works continued to deal with serious subject matter: True Stars (1990) was a crime novel criticising New Zealand's right-wing economic policies in the 1980s, described by academic Terry Sturm as the "most important political novel" in New Zealand in this period, and Ricochet Baby (1996) was about the impacts of postnatal depression on the sufferer and her family.